GovTechSG/techpass-user-docs/docs/step1-request-for-techpass-and-seed-provisioning-as-public-officer.md

   <kbd>![mdm-acceptable-use-policy](assets/images/onboarding/po-non-se/accept-mdm-aup.png)</kbd>

   You have now successfully onboarded to TechPass.
-You can now proceed to onboard your internet device to SEED.
+You can now proceed to onboard your Internet Device to SEED.

-> **Note**: Refer to [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before proceeding to onboard your internet device to SEED.
+> **Note**: Refer to [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before proceeding to onboard your Internet Device to SEED.

 </details>